LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 export class AppRoutingModule { }
 ```

-Finally to gather all we need to modify the `app.component.ts` and add the routing logic there.
+Finally, to gather all, we need to modify the `app.component.ts` and add the routing logic.

 ```ts
 import { Component, OnInit } from '@angular/core';